scan-io-git/scan-io/docs/scanio-fetch.md

 ## Args of the command
 - "vcs" is the plugin name of the VCS used.
 Eg. bitbucket, gitlab, github, etc.
-- "vcs-url" is an URL to a root of the VCS API.
-Eg. github.com.
 - "input-file" or "f" is a file in scanio format with list of repositories to fetch.
 The list command could prepare this file.
 - "namespace" is the name of a specific namespace.
 Namespace for Gitlab is an organization, for Bitbucket_v1 is a project.
 - "auth-type" is a type for an authentication - "http", "ssh-agent" or "ssh-key".